What is the Great Barrier Reef?

 Environmental Threats to the Great Barrier Reef

-The Great Barrier Reef is a protected wilderness areas and since 1975 is now being strictly managed to minimise human induced pollutants.
+The Great Barrier Reef is a protected wilderness areas and since 1975.
+It is strictly managed to minimise human induced pollutants.
 However the reef straddles an area with significant human activity which invariably results in human environmental damage.

 Great Barrier Reef Attractions